jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 The file_list is a list of files that will be analyzed.
 Environment variables will expanded.
+File globbing is also supported.
+The Environment variables will be exanded before globbing occurs.
 This option can be useful when running VSG over multiple files.

 local_rules